bitxenia/astrawiki/README.md

 ## Troubleshooting

 ### The node cannot receive incoming connections and, as a result, cannot collaborate.
 If the node is set to collaborate and it fails to do so, the reason should most likely be a port issue.
 The `LibP2P` implementation uses `UPnP` to automatically open ports and detect the public IP.
-If the modem is outdated, you will need to manually open the ports and specify the public IP when creating the node in the `createIpfsWikiNode` init function.
+If the modem is outdated, you will need to manually open the ports and specify the public IP when creating the node in the `createAstrawikiNode` init function.

 The ports that need to be opened manually are:
 - `4001` used to receive `TCP` incoming connections.